cpetta/sandpaper/README.md

 ### How Sandpaper helps achive these goals

 * `sandpaper --lint` can be used to check for syntax errors, style erorrs, and other common problems in html, css, and javascript.
 Add the `--watch` flag to perform linting on every file save.
-* `sandpaper --lint --strict` is used to check for code style problems, keeping code consistantly readable accross different developers
+* `sandpaper --lint --strict` is used to check for code style problems, keeping code consistantly readable accross different developers.
 * `sandpeper --build` uses minification to reduce the size of html, css, javascript, and imagemin to optimize images.
 * `sandpaper --sync` watches files for changes, and automatically builds and reloads a webserver with your site.